sebilune/cells-sim/README.md

 <div>
     <img src="./docs/assets/img/logo.png" align="right" alt="Cells Sim Logo" width="160" height="auto">
     <p>
         A web based cellular automata simulation playground powered by my own variation of <a href="http://www.ventrella.com/Clusters">Jeffrey Ventrella's "Clusters"</a> algorithm.
 It simulates the movement and interaction of up to a million particles using rules of attraction and repulsion, creating complex and organic patterns.
-It was made as an exploration of mine into the field of Artificial Life, demonstrating how complex, cellular like behaviors can emerge from a simple set of rules that particles follow.
     </p>
 </div>